UK's FTSE gains on Fed, shrugs off Scotland referendum angst

 By Tricia Wright

-LONDON, Sept 18 (Reuters) - Britain’s top shares rose on Thursday as investors put aside angst about an independence vote that got under way in Scotland to focus on the prospect of an extended period of ultra-low interest rates in the United States.
+LONDON, Sept 18 (Reuters) - Britain’s top shares rose on Thursday as investors put aside angst about an independence vote that got underway in Scotland to focus on the prospect of an extension of ultra-low interest rates in the United States.

 Equities across Europe temporarily trimmed gains when the European Central Bank handed out a below-forecast 82.6 billion euros ($106.38 billion) in its first offering of four-year loans to banks.